Operator Registration

 The Othentic CLI allows you to register as an Operator to an AVS.
 This guide covers the commands and key configurations needed to get started.

-To register as an Operator, use the following command:
+To register an Operator, use the following command:

-This command initiates the registration process on both EigenLayer (if required) and the AVS.
+This command initiates the registration process on the AVS.
 You will be prompted to provide the following details:

 Private Key and Signing key

-For testnet, you can use the same key for both.
+For testnet, you can use the same key.

 For mainnet, two different keys are required.
 Detailed information on using separate keys is provided in the section below.